The secret to sleeping well in winter

 - Keep the heater away from the cot or bassinet and be wary of fan heaters which can easily overheat a room.
 It’s also best to avoid gas heaters in a bedroom due to the fumes.

 - Keep the bedroom well ventilated – this can mean keeping the door open for sleep as opposed to tightly closed.
 This helps assist airflow and allows hot air to escape, thus helping to prevent overheating.

 - Keep the cot clear from loose bedding and blankets.
 These can be an additional hazard that your baby can get twisted and caught up in.
-An extra blanket may seem like a good idea in winter, but you’re better to move to an appropriate seasonal sleep sack to keep your little one warm.
+An extra blanket may seem like a good idea in winter, but you’re better to move to an appropriate seasonal sleep sack, and appropriate clothing underneath, to keep your little one warm.
 The sleep store has an article on the appropriate tog rating and suitable clothing recommendations for the different sleep sacks here.

 - Use natural fibres for both bedding and clothing.
 This also applies to swaddles and sleep sacks or sleeping bags.
 Think wool/merino in winter along with cotton and bamboo.
 Natural fibres are breathable and allow your child’s temperature to regulate, to prevent overheating.
 The opposite of this is also true, so please don’t use polar fleece or other manmade fibres as they don’t breathe.
 This leads to overheating as your baby won’t be able to regulate their temperature in synthetic fabrics.

 - No hats for sleep.
 The head is the easiest way for trapped heat to escape, so it’s important it is kept clear from coverings inside during sleep.
 Make sure the room is a suitable temperature instead.

 - Think of layering for warmth.
 A few layers of lighter natural fibres are better than one heavy layer, and it is easier to take a layer off or put one on as needed.